AMCAS Work and Activities: How to Write & Categorize

 • Be clear that it was virtual.

-• Emphasize how you engaged despite the distance.
+• Describe how you engaged even though it was from a distance.

-• Reflect on what the experience still taught you about communication, presence, or adaptability.
+• Reflect on what the experience taught you.

 Gap Year Experiences